JonFijalkowski/phoebus/JF-Handover.md

 - Index of selected point's axis (multiple y-indexes can be present)
 - Index of selected point's trace in said axis (this can then be used for lookup and accessing trace data)
 - Index of selected point within the trace (the data at this index can then be replaced with the new position)
-- X and Y coordinates, in graph-space, of the new position (this is what ) There are two primary reasons for this separation.
+- X and Y coordinates, in graph-space, of the new position (this is what the selected point in the PV would be updated to )

+There are two primary reasons for this separation.
 The function which finds the closest editable point to the cursor is quite large and has many nested loops.
 Moving this to a separate file means it doesn't fill up the already large `Plot.java` class.
 Additionally, since all the internal variables in the `Plot` class are protected, having all the edit-mode-related values in a single object would mean only one getter (for PlotEdit) would be necessary to get the edit mode info at upper layers.
 This also therefore doesn't expose any "active" information about the interface, so it isn't in contradiction with the coding standards in the same files.
 PlotEdit file and what the things it needs to track are (selections, indexes, what the prox calculation and selection function is for)

-#### `Editable` Property (multiple files)
-A new property has been added to the `Trace.java` class which allows for Traces (each line on the graph, corresponding to a PV) to be interacted with using the Edit mouse mode.
-When iterating through the different traces to find the closest match, only traces marked as "editable" are considered. stuff about the Editable property, where the changes were made
+#### `ToolbarHandler.java`
+A new `EDIT` mouse mode was necessary to safely separate the different types of existing mouse interaction from the new point-drag-and-drop being added in this project.
+It is part of the same Radio selection (only-one-selected-at-a-time) as the other modes, which means editing cannot be possible while other modes are using mouse input.

+A new sprite was added for the Edit Mode button, which is also used for replacing the cursor when editing, to make it clear the mode has been enabled.

+New messages also had to be added for this, and the Editable property, so they'd have text appear when hovered over (with french translations, just to be sure it doesn't break from a missing reference)

 #### `Trace.java` adding the Editable property
 The class for storing and accessing data surrounding the graph lines and points drawn on the Plot.
 A new boolean property `editable` has been added as a flag so that the point-selecting algorithm knows which traces to ignore.
 It iterates over all the traces in each axis, but will only compare cursor position against points in traces marked as editable.

+Since the property was added to the `Trace` class, all other classes and methods which interacted with (set up, changed and accessed) trace properties had to be updated to handle this new property.
+As a result, `PlotWidgetProperties` and `XYPlotRepresentation` had to have additions to handle the new property.
+Since `Trace` is an abstracted interface, the implementation, `TraceImpl` also had to be updated to include relevant methods for handling the `editable` property.

-Accessing a trace's data (the actual list of `Double` Y values) from here is only possible with single random-access, so obtaining a whole copy at once is complicated, especially considering the multithread/locking behaviour used to control data access/usage in a complex GUI like phoebus.
+Accessing a trace's data (the actual list of `Double` typed Y values, in the case of `XYPlot`) from here is only possible with single random-access, so obtaining a whole copy at once is complicated, especially considering the multithread/locking behaviour used to control data access/usage in a complex GUI like phoebus.
 Colours and styling are defined here, so it's possible the line style or colour could be changed when an edit is occurring, then replacing with the original once complete.
 This would make it more clear which trace is being edited, and when an edit is being made.

 ### Local Development Setup (docker stuff, IntelliJ)
 Current steps that seem to work:
-Pull local copy of Phoebus (from the fork https://github.com/JonFijalkowski/phoebus.git) Using [Intellij](https://www.jetbrains.com/idea/download/?section=windows) (community edition works just fine), load up the Phoebus project
+- Pull local copy of Phoebus (from the fork https://github.com/JonFijalkowski/phoebus.git)
+- Using [Intellij](https://www.jetbrains.com/idea/download/?section=windows) (community edition works just fine), load up the Phoebus project
-Follow relevant steps on Phoebus' README file for IntelliJ development Sign in to Harbor (may not be necessary for locally-hosted containers for PVs and testing) Start up relevant docker containers on VSCode (Docker plugin) - such as `Tune-Control-Epics` [Link](https://gitlab.stfc.ac.uk/isis-accelerator-controls/playground/kathryn/tune-control-epics), which is what has been used for testing and development purposes.
+- Follow relevant steps on Phoebus' README file for IntelliJ development
+- Sign in to Harbor (may not be necessary for locally-hosted containers for PVs and testing)
+- Start up relevant docker containers on VSCode (Docker plugin) - such as `Tune-Control-Epics` [Link](https://gitlab.stfc.ac.uk/isis-accelerator-controls/playground/kathryn/tune-control-epics), which is what has been used for testing and development purposes.
-Run the "Phoebus" application run config (top right of Intellij), which should compile the project and run it.
+- Run the "Phoebus" application run config (top right of Intellij), which should compile the project and run it.
 Debug messages will appear in the same console that pops up.
-If using breakpoints for debugging purposes, use the Debug button next to the "Play" button instead.
+- If using breakpoints for debugging purposes, use the Debug button next to the "Play" button instead.